openshift/training/beta-2-setup.md

     https://github.com/openshift/simple-openshift-sinatra-sti

-Let's clone the repository and then generate a config for OpenShift to create:
+Let's generate a config for OpenShift to create:

     cd
     openshift ex generate --name=sin --ref=beta2 \
     https://github.com/openshift/simple-openshift-sinatra-sti.git \
     | python -m json.tool > ~/simple-sinatra.json

-** note: bug in length of build name **
+**Note: There is currently a bug in the valid length of build name, so we forcibly set a name using the --name flag **

 `ex generate` is a tool that will examine a directory tree, a remote repo, or other sources and attempt to generate an appropriate JSON configuration so that,